 His awards and decorations include the Ranger Tab, Combat Infantryman’s Badge, and Parachutist Badge.
 He has also been awarded the Army Commendation Medal with one oak leaf cluster, Army Achievement Medal with one oak leaf cluster, Army Good Conduct Medal, National Defense Service Medal, Afghanistan Campaign Medal with combat star, Iraq Campaign Medal with two combat stars, Global War on Terrorism Service Medal and the Army Service Ribbon.

-He was posthumously awarded the Purple Heart, Bronze Star and the Meritorious Service Medal.
+He was posthumously awarded the Purple Heart, the Silver Star, the Bronze Star and the Meritorious Service Medal.

 He is survived by his father Gary Santora of Medford, N.Y., his mother Theresa Santora of Massapequa, N.Y., his sister, Gina Santora of Medford, N.Y., and his uncle Ralph Fico, of Massapequa Park, N.Y.